swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

     workingDirectory: FilePath? = nil,
     platformOptions: PlatformOptions = PlatformOptions(),
     preferredBufferSize: Int? = nil,
-    isolation: isolated (any Actor)? = #isolation,
     body: (
-        (
         _ execution: Execution,
         _ inputWriter: StandardInputWriter,
         _ outputSequence: AsyncBufferSequence,
         _ errorSequence: AsyncBufferSequence
     ) async throws -> Result
-    )
-) async throws -> ExecutionOutcome<Result>
+) async throws -> ExecutionResult<Result>

-/// Run an executable with given `Configuration` and a custom closure
+/// Runs an executable with a given ``Configuration`` and a custom closure
-/// to manage the running subprocess' lifetime.
+/// to manage the running subprocess's lifetime.
 /// - Parameters:
 ///   - configuration: The configuration to run.
 ///   - input: The input to send to the executable.
 ///   - output: How to manage executable standard output.
 ///   - error: How to manage executable standard error.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom execution body to manually control the running process
+///   - body: A closure to manage the running process.
-/// - Returns an executableResult type containing the return value
+///     All arguments passed to this closure are valid only for
-///     of the closure.
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
-public func run<
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<
     Result,
     Input: InputProtocol,